EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.light_abberation

-light_abberation function                                          ephem Description: Given an object observer-centric direction, corrected for light deflection in the natural frame (P1),
+light_abberation function                                          ephem Description: Given an object observer-centric direction, corrected for light deflection in the natural frame (P1), calculate the proper direction of the object (P2) in